 I’m eager to begin another semester at the University of Pittsburgh.
 This spring I am teaching three classes: Seminar in Composition (ENGCMP 0200), Reading Poetry (ENGLIT 0315), and Introduction to Critical Reading (ENGLIT 0500).
 I have taught all three courses before and enjoy each one.
 Seminar in Composition is a newly redesigned course on the campus novel and the syllabus can be found on my Academia.edu page.
 I’d be happy to send along the syllabi for the other classes to interested parties, which tweak previous versions.
-(Among other texts, I’m eager to return to Mark Z. Danielewski’s House of Leaves in Introduction to Critical Reading, and looking for the first time at Claudia Rankine’s Citizen in Reading Poetry).
+(Among other texts, I’m eager to return to Mark Z. Danielewski’s House of Leaves in Introduction to Critical Reading, and quite excited to read Claudia Rankine’s Citizen in Reading Poetry).
 I have again decided not to do any class blogs this semester.
 For the blogs of previous classes, see the category “Teaching” to the right.

 I’m eager to begin a new semester at the University of Pittsburgh.
 This fall I am teaching a number of classes: Narrative and Technology (ENGLIT 0399), Introduction to Critical Reading (ENGLIT 0500), and Postmodern Literature (ENGLIT 1350).
 I have taught all three courses before and enjoy each one.
 The syllabus for Introduction to Critical Reading can be found on my Academia.edu page and I’d be happy to send along the others to interested parties, which tweak previous versions.
 I have decided not to do any blogs for any of my classes this semester, partially as an experiment, but also because I am trying to limit how much time I spend in front of a screen.
 For the blogs of previous classes, see the category “Teaching” to the right.